-- Examine the number of pixels at each Luminance/Value level.
-Do one of the following: - Move the cursor along the graph to display the number of pixels at each Luminance/Value level. - Type the same Luminance/Value level into both boxes under Number of Pixels.
-The histogram readouts display the number of pixels at that Luminance/Value level. - Examine the number of pixels between two brightness levels.
-Do one of the following: - Position the cursor over one luminance or value level on the graph, and left click and drag the cursor to the second Luminance/Value level.
+• Examine the number of pixels at each Luminance/Value level.

+- Move the cursor along the graph to display the number of pixels at each Luminance/Value level. - Type the same Luminance/Value level into both boxes under Number of Pixels.
+The histogram readouts display the number of pixels at that Luminance/Value level.

+• Examine the number of pixels between two brightness levels.

+- Position the cursor over one luminance or value level on the graph, and left click and drag the cursor to the second Luminance/Value level.
 The histogram readouts display the number of pixels between the two levels. - Type the two Luminance/Value levels into the boxes under Number of Pixels.
-The histogram readouts display the number of pixels between the two Luminance/Value levels. - Stretch the image.
+The histogram readouts display the number of pixels between the two Luminance/Value levels.

+Stretch the image.